 If not, your ball python could potentially push its way out.

-If you’ve been wondering how big of a tank does a ball python need, we hope this article answered your question!
+If you’ve been wondering how big of a tank a ball python needs, we hope this article answers your question!

 Ball pythons have specific tank size requirements, ranging from 10-gallon enclosures for hatchlings to 120-gallon enclosures (or at least 8 square feet of floor area and 2′ feet of vertical space for climbing) for adults.

-The main thing to keep in mind when purchasing a ball python tank is to ensure it has enough space to move around, exercise adequately, and get mental stimulation.
+When purchasing a ball python tank, the main thing to keep in mind is to ensure it has enough space to move around, exercise adequately, and get mental stimulation.